Graphical view on linear extensions of finite posets: Lattice-theoretical tutorial

-A partially ordered set $(\latt ,\preceq)$ is called a {\em lattice\/} \cite[\S\,I.4]{Bir95} if every two-element subset of $\latt$ has both the least upper bound, also named the {\em supremum}, and the greatest lower bound, also named the {\em infimum}.
-A join/meet {\em semi-lattice\/} is a poset in which every two-element subset has the supremum/infimum.
-A finite lattice, that is, a lattice $(\latt ,\preceq)$ with $\latt$ finite, is necessarily {\em complete}, which means that the requirement above holds for any subset of\/ $\latt$.
-Every complete lattice has the {\em least element}, denoted by $\mbox{\bf 0}$, which satisfies $\mbox{\bf 0}\preceq u$ for any $u\in \latt$ and the {\em greatest elements}, that is, an element $\mbox{\bf 1}\in \latt$ satisfying $l\preceq \mbox{\bf 1}$ for any $l\in \latt$.
+A partially ordered set $(\latt ,\preceq)$ is called a {\em lattice\/} \cite[\S\,I.4]{Bir95} if every two-element subset of $\latt$ has both a least upper bound, also called the {\em join\/} or the ``supremum", and a greatest lower bound, also named the {\em meet} or the ``infimum".
+A {\em meet semi-lattice\/} is a poset in which a meet exists for every two-element subset.
+A finite lattice, that is, a lattice $(\latt ,\preceq)$ with $\latt$ finite, is necessarily {\em complete}, which means that the requirement above holds for any subset of\/ $\latt$, instead of a two-element one.
+Every complete lattice has the {\em least element}, denoted by $\mbox{\bf 0}$, which satisfies $\mbox{\bf 0}\preceq u$ for any $u\in \latt$ and the {\em greatest elements}, an element $\mbox{\bf 1}\in \latt$ satisfying $l\preceq \mbox{\bf 1}$ for any $l\in \latt$.